fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

 ### Why it exists

-Due to limitations in the Chrome extension environment regarding executing remote code, the FingerprintJS Pro JavaScript agent doesn't work there by default.
+The Chrome extension environment has limited capabilities for dynamic scripts running within content scripts.
+This repository showcases different strategies on how FingeprintJS Pro can be used in this ecosystem.

 ### How it works